Bonn93/atlassian-kubernetes/README.md

 This repo is to show a general idea on how to deploy the entire Atlassian stack on Kubernetes.

-Future releases will be via Helm Charts, Support for Data Center Versions will come later.
+Support for Data Center Versions is in progress.
+Jira Data Center is now managed via a statefulset.
+Check it out!

 This is not a Production Ready Service.
 You will need to build your own deployments and use the correct resources.
 * NFSv4 can be problematic with Git workloads, with correct tuning for each workload, this can be a viable option, though NFSv3 is recommended via HostPaths for performance environments!